Restoring from Backups

 Config History Diff

-The differences between any two configuration files may be viewed in the Config History tab.
-To the left of the configuration file list there are two columns of radio buttons.
-Use the leftmost column to select the older of the two configuration files, and then use the right column to select the newer of the two files.
-Once both files have been selected, click Diff at either the top or bottom of the column.
+On the left side of the configuration history list there are two columns of radio buttons.
+Use the leftmost column to select the older of the two configuration entries, and then use the right column to select the newer of the two entries.
+Once both entries have been selected, click Compare (Plus) or Diff (CE) at either the top or bottom of the column.

 Console Configuration History